 About Michiko Ono

 Michiko Ono is our president, co-owner, tea expert and guide to all things Japanese tea.
-Michiko is certified by the Japanese Green Tea Association as a Japanese Green Tea (Nihon-cha) Instructor.
+Michiko is certified by the Japanese Green Tea Association as a Nihon-cha (Japanese Tea) Instructor.
 She’s also certified as a Tea Sommelier by the Tea Association of Canada.
 She is a practitioner and student of the Omote-senke style of the Japanese tea ceremony.

 Michiko consults with the Japanese Tea Association experts and tea farmers to select the finest teas and ensure that you will have a quality experience enjoying them.

 Michiko is also an avid collector of Japanese teaware, especially antique pieces related to the Japanese tea ceremony and tearooms.
 She searches out artisans and manufacturers to learn more about their art and craft and to find wonderful products to enhance your enjoyment of our great teas.